 Luckily we see more women speaking up at conferences and supporting other women in social media.
 Girls need to get involved in mentoring programs with successful women in the technology industry that act and encourage them to get interested in computers and tech.
 Already successful women can get more girls in STEM.

 With all the challenges, many talented women are becoming freelancers and starting their own businesses to be their own boss.

-When compared to 70% of men who were happy with their income, the takeaway is clear: Although freelancing is a fantastic approach to more women in STEM industries, there’s still a long way ahead.
+The takeaway from this is clear: Although freelancing is a fantastic approach to more women in STEM industries, there’s still a long way ahead.

 In conclusion, it is a given: women could further contribute to several tech based industries and the diverse roles within them.
 This could all be made possible if current barriers could be addressed.